Tuesday, September 18, 2007

 The DC-4E first flew on June 7, 1938, and was used by United Air Lines for test flights.
 The aircraft proved to be ahead of its time - it was complicated to maintain and was uneconomical to operate.
 The DC-4E was sold to Japan, which was buying western aircraft for evaluation and technology transfer during this period.
 The design became the basis of the Nakajima G5N bomber.
 The sponsoring airlines, Eastern and United, decided to ask instead for a smaller and simpler derivative but before the definitive DC-4 could enter service the outbreak of the Second World War meant production was channeled to the US Army Air Force and the type given the military designation C-54.
 Additional versions used by the US Navy were designated R5D.
 The first aircraft, a C-54, flew from Clover Field in Santa Monica, California on February 14, 1942.
 The DC-4 had a notable innovation in that its nose-wheel landing gear allowed it to introduce a fuselage of constant cross-section.
 This lent itself to easy stretching into the later DC-6 and DC-7.
 1,163 DC-4s were built for the United States military services between 1942 and 1946.

-A DC-4 at the old SLC Airport terminal in 1952.
+A DC-4 at the old SLC Airport terminal, on the east side of the airport, in 1952.

 Entrance to Saltair in 1911 when the water level was high.

-Swimming in the Great Salt Lake at Saltair about 1911.
+Swimming in the Great Salt Lake at Saltair I about 1911.

 The famous Saltair Giant Racer.